-Our mission is improve the relationship between people and nature through regenerative ecology and experiential awareness practices.
+Our mission is improve the human-nature relationship through regenerative ecology and experiential learning practices.

-Animist Ecology began as experiential learning experiences in the urban wilderness of Stanley Park in the city of Vancouver, British Columbia.
+Animist Ecology began as a forest meditation workshop in Stanley Park in the city of Vancouver, British Columbia in 2015.

-I did my first retreat abroad in my winter home of Koh Phangan, Thailand in 2017 and since then I've been leading retreats and experiential learning adventures all over the world.
+I did my first retreat abroad in Koh Phangan, Thailand in 2017 and since then I've been leading retreats and experiential learning adventures around the world.

-I believe that nature is our best teacher and in these times of climate breakdown the most important knowledge is build through developing a relationship with the natural world that sustains our existence and uplifts our spirit.
+I believe that nature is our best teacher and in these times of climate breakdown the most important knowledge is built through developing a better relationship with the natural world.